Esqarrouth/QorumLogs/README.md

 <br><br><br>
 ##Google Docs Support:

-You can send all your logs to googledocs with only 1 line of extra code.
+In production, send all your logs to Google Docs with only 1 line of extra code.
 ```swift
   QorumLogs.enabled = false
   QorumOnlineLogs.enabled = true